Which city is cheaper, Marbella or Palma de Mallorca?

 People travel to Marbella specifically to enjoy its famous scuba diving and snorkeling areas.
 There are more than 100 dive sights and endless snorkeling opportunities in the area.
 There are deep offshore reefs that you can explore as well as shallower wrecks and caves.

-Palma de Mallorca has a few areas where visitors often go scuba diving or snorkeling.
+It's fun to get in the water and check out the local marine life in Palma de Mallorca.
 Head to Cala Santanyi on the south side of the island for the best snorkeling.
 For scuba diving, National Park of Cabrera is one of the most popular spots.

-Both Palma de Mallorca and Marbella have beaches worth visiting.
+Both Palma de Mallorca and Marbella have amazing beaches worth visiting.

 The beaches in Palma de Mallorca are among the best in the world.
 The island is lined with sandy beaches and rocky coves, which have contributed to it becoming one of Europe's most popular beach destinations.

-The beaches in Marbella are among the best in the world.
+Marbella is considered to be a world-class beach destination.
 The area boasts some of the best beaches in Europe.
 They are hubs of activity with lots of energy, and there are more than 18 miles of sandy beach in the area.
 Popular options include Guadalmina Beach, San Pedro de Alcántara Beach, and Nueva Andalucía Beach.

-Palma de Mallorca and Marbella both have historical old towns that attract visitors.
+Palma de Mallorca and Marbella both have nice historical old towns that attract visitors.

 Palma de Mallorca is a good destination for visiting its old town.
 Alcudia is the best old town on the island.
 It has cobblestone streets and historic walls that give it charm and history.

-Plenty of visitors enjoy exploring the old town in Marbella.
+Many people head to Marbella to see the old town.
 Head into the old town to explore a quaint area with small, meandering streets, churches, restaurants, shops, and cafes.

 People travel from around the world to go shopping in Marbella.
 This area attracts vacationers from around Europe and the shopping is some of the best in Europe.

-Shopping is a popular activity when visiting Palma de Mallorca.
+Palma de Mallorca offers some nice shopping areas.
 Head to Palma for some of the areas best shopping.

-Palma de Mallorca and Marbella are both fun destinations for the whole family.
+Palma de Mallorca and Marbella are both superb destinations for the whole family.

 Palma de Mallorca is a very family-friendly destination.
 The beaches are large and sandy with beautiful blue waters.
 There's also many activities that both adults and kids can enjoy around the island including waterparks, aquariums, and amusement areas.

-Because of its large number of kid-friendly activities, Marbella is very family-friendly.
+Marbella is a very kid-friendly island.
 The area has beautiful, family-friendly beaches and many resorts with pools that are great for kids.

 Marbella has so much to offer for a romantic couple's vacation.
 The area has luxury resorts, nice beaches, water sports, golf, and water activities that are perfect for a honeymoon or a romantic weekend or a honeymoon.